SirLagz/zerotier-console/README.md

 https://sirlagz.net/2023/07/09/zerotier-console-initial-release/

 # Usage
-download the ztconsole.sh file, make it executable, and run it with ./ztconsole.sh - as easy as that!
+download the ztconsole.sh file from the releases - https://github.com/SirLagz/zerotier-console/releases/, make it executable, and run it with ./ztconsole.sh - as easy as that!